make4all/a11yfutures/index.markdown

-However many relevant domains remain to be explored including domains where people with disabilities are over-represented (such as in unhoused populations and in the carceral system) or are at higher risk of harm (such as during disaster response and sustainability), it is imperative that we engage in positive aspects of disability culture such as mutual aid; disabled joy; hobbies; and family life.
+However many relevant domains remain to be explored including domains where people with disabilities are over-represented (such as in unhoused populations and in the carceral system) or are at higher risk of harm (such as during disaster response and sustainability).
+It is also imperative that we engage in positive aspects of disability culture such as mutual aid; disabled joy; sports; hobbies; and family life.

+In today’s world, technology is similarly present in all of those spaces; and this raises new types of access questions.
 This workshop aims to explore and develop goals for a future in which our field broadens its concept of relevant topics in the important work of studying and developing technology that supports and empowers people with disabilities.

 The goals of this workshop are to develop this agenda and launch a speaker series to explore these topics over the course of the next